 Joanna Coles empowers audiences to build more meaningful relationships at work, at play, at school and at home.
 A charismatic and compelling presence in every medium, she brings humor, charm and intellect to her understanding of the challenges of modern culture.

-Joanna is the chief content officer of Hearst Magazines and on the board of Snap Inc (Snapchat).
+Joanna was the chief content officer of Hearst Magazines and is on the board of Snap Inc (Snapchat).
 From 2012-2016, she was the editor-in-chief of Cosmopolitan, the world’s biggest female media brand, which she reinvented as a vehicle for women’s empowerment.

 She is executive producer of the hit TV show The Bold Type (ABC’s Freeform) inspired by her career as an editor, and frequent contributor to MSNBC’s Morning Joe and the CBS Morning Show.
 She also served as the mentor on Project Runway: All Stars (Lifetime).